OS2Valghalla/OS2valghalla-3-documentation/SPHINXGUIDE.md

 The following extensions can help improve the experience of syntax and formatting.

 ### reStructuredText Syntax highlighting (VS Code extension)
-The ["reStructuredText Syntax highlight"](https://marketplace.visualstudio.com/items?itemName=trond-snekvik.simple-rst&ssr=false#review-details) extension for VS Code makes easier to differentiate text and components in the markdown.
+The ["reStructuredText Syntax highlight"](https://marketplace.visualstudio.com/items?itemName=trond-snekvik.simple-rst&ssr=false#review-details) extension for VS Code makes it easier to differentiate text and components in the markdown.

 A syntax highlight extension is highly recommended, as reStructuredText is fairly complex and hard to work with without any syntax highlighting.
 Visual Studio Code does not have out-of-the-box syntax highlight support for reStructuredText.